schettino72/myblog/_posts/power-up-your-tools.md

 ~~~~

-Than we need to change the function generating tasks to use the computed files.
+Than we need to change the function generating tasks to use
+the computed files instead of using *glob*.

 ~~~~{.python}
     @staticmethod